ScyllaDB powers real-time AI with low latency, high throughput, and billion-scale data.

 DETAILS OF PROCESSING

-This Annex includes certain details of the Processing of Personal Data as required by Article 28(3) GDPR.
+This Annex I include certain details of the Processing of Customer Personal Data as required under Data Protection Laws.

 Categories of Data Subjects: